-The following steps will show you how to activate the "Quick_Start" project and how to operate the process screen "Alarm Logging.pdl" in Runtime.
+The following steps will show you how to activate the "Quick\Start" project and how to operate the process picture "Alarm\Logging.pdl" in Runtime.

-When activating the "Quick_Start" project, WinCC Runtime is started.
-The process screen "Alarm_Logging.pdl" is displayed as a start screen.
+When activating the "Quick\Start" project, WinCC Runtime is started.
+The process picture "Alarm\Logging.pdl" is displayed as a start screen.
 You will operate and observe the message window in Runtime.
 Use the message window via the buttons in the toolbar.
 The button allows the display of the message list.
 The message list contains the currently pending messages.
 The display color of the messages in the message window changes depending on the message status.

-- 1. Activate the "Quick_Start" project via the button in the toolbar of the WinCC Explorer. - WinCC runtime is started.
-The process screen "Alarm_Logging.pdl" is displayed in the Runtime window. - 3.
-Move the knob of the slider object "Water_Tank".
+- 1. Activate the "Quick\Start" project using the > toolbar button in WinCC Explorer. - WinCC runtime is started.
+The process picture "Alarm\Logging.pdl" is displayed in the Runtime window.